 Decode Your Vehicle VIN

 Your vehicle's VIN number says a lot about your car and its history.
-Use our free VIN decoder and lookup tool to properly read it and get your vehicle information.
+Use our free CARFAB VIN Decoder and Lookup Tool to properly read it and get your vehicle information.

 Start Here

-Begin your VIN search journey here.
+Begin your VIN search journey here with CARFAB.
 Our free VIN lookup service connects to vehicle data providers giving you the access you need to understand your car's history.

 We provide vehicle data from sources in the United States including the National Highway Traffic Safety Administration (NHTSA).
 It is the federal agency that handles transportation safety and maintains vehicle records—providing you with the car info you need.